-If you’re thinking about moving into a care home, there are some costs involved that you need to consider, as everybody has to pay towards residential care and accommodation.
+If you’re thinking about moving into residential care, there are care home costs involved that you need to consider, as everybody has to pay towards care and accommodation.

-To receive financial support from your local authority for accommodation and personal care, your capital (your savings and other assets) must be less than £23,250.
-The value of your home will also be included on the calculations, unless your partner, a relative who is over 60 or incapacitated, or a child under 16 who you or a partner have legal responsibility for still lives there.
+Some local authority funding for care homes is available, but to receive this, your capital (your savings and other assets) must be less than £23,250.
+The value of your home will also be included in the calculations – unless your partner, a relative who is over 60 or incapacitated, or a child under 16 who you or a partner have legal responsibility for still lives there.

-If you capital is above £23,250, you will have to cover the cost of accommodation and personal care yourself.
+If your capital is above £23,250, you’ll have to cover the cost of accommodation and personal care yourself.

-There are some funding options available, take a look at our care home funding arrangements guide below.
+However, there are some care home funding options available; take a look at our guide below:

-NHS continuing healthcare is a package of care arranged and funded by the NHS.
-It is non-means tested and to be eligible, your primary need must relate to your health and meet the criteria set out by the NHS National Framework.
+NHS Continuing Healthcare is a care home funding package arranged and paid for by the NHS.
+It is non-means-tested and to be eligible, your primary needs must relate to your health and meet the criteria set out by the NHS National Framework.

-If you require nursing care from your care home, you may be eligible for NHS funded nursing care.
+If you require nursing care from your care home, you may be eligible for NHS-funded nursing care.
 This is non-means tested and is paid directly to the home by the Clinical Commissioning Group (CCG).
-The current rate is £165.56* a week (*April 2019).
+The current rate is £187.60* a week (*April 2021).

-Depending on the amount of funding you receive, there may be a shortfall and if this is the case, you will have to ask a family member or friend to make up the difference.
-This is known as a ‘third party payment’ or top-up’.
+Depending on the amount of care home funding you receive, there may be a shortfall and, if this is the case, you’ll have to ask a family member or friend to make up the difference.
+This is known as a ‘third-party payment’ or ‘top-up’.

-If you are paying for your own care in a care home, some forward planning and advice on the options available to you will help you make your money go further.
-Information can be obtained from charities, such as Age UK, or an independent financial advisor who specialises in long-term care.
+If you’re paying for your own care home costs, forward planning and seeking advice on the options available to you will help you make your money go further.
+Care home funding information can be obtained from charities, such as Age UK, or an independent financial advisor who specialises in long-term care funding.

-Even if you are self-funding your care, it is important to have an assessment of your care needs from your local social services department, as you may miss out on financial support, such as Attendance Allowance and Pension Credit.
+Even if you are self-funding your care home costs, it’s important to have an assessment of your care needs from your local social services department, as you may miss out on financial support, such as Attendance Allowance and Pension Credit.